You are using an outdated browser. Please upgrade your browser to improve your experience.

 rehabilitated and released by Mote caregivers in the past year

-manatees rescued
+stranded manatees

-with help from Mote in the past year, in partnership with the Florida Fish and Wildlife Conservation Commission
+responded to by Mote in the past year, in partnership with the Florida Fish and Wildlife Conservation Commission

 dolphin calves rescued